latest nhpb_banner 1__compressed

 How to Save Money

-Families in Iowa can receive help for paying heating bills, and free energy conservation measures, from LIHEAP as well as weatherization.
-The programs are funded by the federal government, and applications are accepted at your local community action agency or an intake number listed below.
-Both of these resources were created to assist low income families in Iowa and across the nation.
+Low-income families in Iowa can receive help for paying heating or electric bills, and free energy conservation measures, from LIHEAP as well as weatherization.
+The programs are funded by the federal government, and applications are accepted at your local community action agency or state phone number listed below.
+Both of these resources were created to assist low income families in Iowa, and learn how to get LIHEAP in IA below.

-Funding is limited, and applications are accepted on a first come/first served basis.
-Priority is for families with children, disabled, and senior citizens in Iowa.
+Funding for LIHEAP grant money is limited, and applications are accepted on a first come/first served basis.
+Priority is for families with children, disabled people, and low income senior citizens in Iowa who rely on social security.
 There is often a waiting list for the weatherization program, and you can get more information on that as well as LIHEAP at your local community action agency in Iowa.

 Heating bill assistance is provided using an income scale that also factors in the number of household members.
 The Low-Income Home Energy Assistance Program (LIHEAP) was never intended to pay a household’s total energy bill, however it provides some money to help partially pay a bill.
 A formal application process is in place, with various forms of proof and supporting documentation needed.
 An approval for the LIHEAP program allows the client to also be automatically enrolled in the winter moratorium protection from disconnection of their utilities, but it does not guarantee a payment for the applicant.